jjuran/metamage_1/v/vc/vc/README.md

 `string-utils.*`:  Defines functions for computations of strings.

-`lists-utils.*`:  Defines functions for computations of lists.
+`list-utils.*`:  Defines functions for computations of lists.

 `symbol_table.*`:  Defines functions for querying and updating the global symbol table.